TranslatorSRI/TranslatorTestingModel/CONTRIBUTING.md

 ## Code of Conduct

-The test-case-schema team strives to create a welcoming environment for editors, users and other contributors.
+The Translator Testing Model team strives to create a welcoming environment for editors, users and other contributors.
 Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).